bemer/containers-on-aws-workshop/06-CDECS/README.md

 ![Permissions list](/06-CDECS/images/iam_permissions_list.png)

-Now let's go ahead and configure our first test build.
+Now let's go ahead and configure our test build.

 On the AWS Management Console, click in **Services** > in the search field type `build` and select **CodeBuild** from the drop down list.